Versapay: Sale of Merchant Services Division

 January 2017, Versapay received shareholder approval for the sale of its Merchant Services division for proceeds up to $11,000,000.
 As part of this transition, BluePay (the purchaser) has acquired the Montreal office and its staff (except for Patrick MacDonald who has been in the President position with the company since 2007) and all related agents, associations and processing partner relationships related to the merchant services business.
 The transaction was successfully completed on February 1, 2017.

 Fintech

 After completing the sale of its merchant services division in 2017, Versapay became focused on offering its Accounts Receivable SaaS solution - Versapay ARC, and started onboarding enterprise accounts on its platform throughout North America.
 Versapay announced in July 2017 that Royal Bank of Canada had partnered with Versapay to white-label the ARC solution and offer it to their customer base.

-Later in May 2018, Versapay announced a partnership with First Data to become a Payment Facilitator, starting in Canada and the USA, as part of its global merchant acquiring strategy to support worldwide payment acceptance for its customer base.
+Later in May 2018, Versapay announced a partnership with First Data to become a Payment Facilitator, starting in Canada and the US, as part of its global merchant acquiring strategy to support worldwide payment acceptance for its customer base.

 Take Private Transaction

-In December 2019, Great Hill Partners a Boston-based growth-oriented private equity firm, tendered an all-cash offer to acquire Versapay for an estimated $129 million dollars in a take private transaction.
+In December 2019, Great Hill Partners a Boston-based growth-oriented private equity firm, tendered an all-cash offer to acquire Versapay for an estimated $129 million in a take private transaction.